rydmike/rydmike.github.io/colorscheme.md

 ## Built-in Color Schemes

 Color schemes are no fun without some built-in examples to use and play with.
-**FlexColorScheme** comes with 20 ready to go color schemes that you can use in your apps if you like.
+**FlexColorScheme** comes with 24 ready to go color schemes that you can use in your apps if you like.
+(The last 4 are new in upcoming version 1.2.0)

 The bundled examples are all tuned matching light and dark theme pairs.
 The first two color schemes are actually the Flutter and Material Design guide examples of light and dark mode themes, and the Flutter high contrast light and dark version as well.
-So OK, there are actually "only" 18 new ready-made color schemes.
+So OK, there are actually "only" 22 new ready-made color schemes.

 I might add more designs in later versions if there are requests, or some proposed nice additional color schemes you would like to have included.